esphome/esphome-devices/src/docs/devices/iaq_board/index.md

 ![image](/iaq_board2.jpg)

 IAQ Board is a DIY device for measuring internal air quality running with esphome.
-It\'s quite small and is based on a custom PCB where part of the components are soldered and connected.
+It's quite small and is based on a custom PCB where part of the components are soldered and connected.

 Here is what it can measure: